Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 Compile error

 unhandled failure case: Either[LlmError, Response].
 The pipeline stops here.
 Deploy never happens.
-3 AM error never happens.

 The greyed-out steps don’t fail quietly.
 They never run.
+Rate limits and provider errors still do.

 LLM output to structured data.
 Scala’s sealed traits model response variants exhaustively: